versalitas/travel_search_backend/README.md

 ```
 npm run start
 ```
-or checkout to dev branch in development mode
+or checkout to dev branch and run in development mode

 ```
 npm run dev